Sequential Attention-based Sampling for Histopathological Analysis: Experiments

 \subsection{Dataset and implementation details}

-We evaluate the effectiveness of SASHA with two publicly available benchmark datasets CAMELYON16 breast cancer \citep{bejnordi2017diagnostic} and TCGA-NSCLC lung cancer dataset \citep{tcga2014cancer} dataset.
+We evaluate the effectiveness of SASHA with two publicly available benchmark datasets CAMELYON16 breast cancer \citep{bejnordi2017diagnostic} and TCGA-NSCLC lung cancer dataset \citep{tcga2014cancer}.
 While the CAMELYON16 labels correspond to normal versus pathological WSIs, TCGA-NSCLC labels correspond to distinguishing two different types of cancers, adenocarcinoma versus squamous cell carcinoma.
 We followed standardized train-test splits for both datasets.
-Further details on the datasets, hyperparameter selection, implementation, and training are provided in Appendix \ref*{appendix:dataset} and \ref*{appendix:implen_and_hy-params}.
+In addition, we also evaluate SASHA on multi-class classification tasks using the BRACS and Camelyon+ datasets.
+Further details on the datasets, hyperparameter selection, implementation, and training are in Appendices \ref*{appendix:dataset} and \ref*{appendix:implen_and_hy-params}.